Bardolph-Automation-Inc/bardolph/docs/language.rst

-There's no limit to the precision of the floating-point value, but because it will be converted to milliseconds, any digits more than 3 places to the right of the decimal point will be rounded off.
+There's no limit to the precision of the floating-point value, but because it will be converted to milliseconds, any digits more than 3 places to the right of the decimal point will be insignificant.
 For example, durations of `2` and `1.9999` are equivalent, while `3` and `2.999` will differ by one millisecond.
 However, in practice, none of the timing is precise or accurate enough for you to see any difference in behavior for these examples.
 In my experience,